 - Using essential oils or other products that are not registered with the EPA does not work.
 They are either totally ineffective or they only last minutes before they must be reapplied.

 Get Professional Help In Your Yard

 You don’t want mosquitoes crashing outdoor activities in your Dallas yard.
 Cantu Pest & Termite can help.
-We have a professional fogger and will come out and fog your yard.
+We have a professional fogger that will come out and fog your yard.
 In addition to fogging, we use In2Care trapping technology.
-By using both of these, you get the best mosquito control available.
+By using both of these, you get the best pest control available in Dallas, TX.
 Call Cantu Pest & Termite today and get those mosquitoes.